The Great Train Robbery

 With speculation on the prospect of the robbery being an inside job, the Post Office’s own policing department, the Investigation Branch, was called into action.
 Every available member of staff was put on the case, and they looked into every single one of the 70 plus Post Office employees who were working on the train that night.

 The most immediate job for the Investigation Branch was to find out the exact amount of money stolen.
 This had several purposes, firstly to help track down the culprits, secondly to help curtail the speculative reports which were circulating, and thirdly the banks needed to know how much money they had lost.
 The task was a mammoth one covering no fewer than 663 High Value Packets posted by different banks in different towns and cities throughout England, Scotland and Wales.
-Delivery of 27 of the 663 High Value Packets was proved.
-These 27 High Vale Packets were enclosed in seven sacks left behind in the High Value Packet coach and in one further sack recovered from the railway embankment.
+27 High Value Packets were left behind in the coach and in one further sack recovered from the railway embankment.
 There was, however, 636 High Value Packets enclosed in the 120 sacks which were stolen by the robbers.
 The total amount stolen was £2,595,997.10s.0d.